Since the dawn of recorded time, people have been gathering for spiritual practice like yoga and meditation all over India. But where to start?

 It’s often called the world’s capital of yoga, and makes for a great place to start your spiritual journey.

-The peaceful valley is lined with ashrams and yoga and meditation centres, and people from all over the globe come here to study, practise, and chill out.
+The peaceful valley is lined with ashrams and yoga and meditation centres, and people from all over the globe come here to study, practice, and chill out.

 I liked Anand Prakash Yoga Ashram, which is owned and run by an Indian yogi and his Canadian wife.
 Here, you get the best of both worlds: authentic yoga teachings and western standards of comfort and cleanliness.